Ann Atwater: Operation Breakthrough

-One tactic Atwater used to tackle this problem was using the power of numbers.
-She organized groups of women who had to visit the welfare offices frequently and had them push for change.
-With her persistence, the office set up private booths for meetings with each client.
+To address the problem, Atwater used the power of numbers: she organized groups of women who frequently visited the welfare offices to push for change.
+With her persistence and the support of other community activists working with her, the offices set up private booths for meetings with each client, allowing clients to be treated with more dignity during their interactions.
 Such a system is still in use today.